calchiwo/WodiC/README.md

 ## 🪪 License

+This project is **open source** under the [MIT License](LICENSE).
+You’re free to use, modify, and share WodiC with proper attribution.

 © 2025 Caleb Wodi.
-All rights reserved.
-You may not copy, redistribute, or resell this project without permission.

-*(If you decide to open-source it later, we can add MIT or GPL licensing text.)*
+Built with passion and curiosity.

 ---

 ## 🌟 Acknowledgments

 Thanks to everyone supporting voice-first experiences.
-WodiC is built to make everyday computing faster, more human, and more fun.
+WodiC is built to make everyday computing faster, more natural, and more fun.

 > **“You talk.
 It listens.
-It solves.”
+It solves.” – WodiC**

-— WodiC**